MikeXydas/ArticleCategoryClassification/README.md

       </pre>

       This is the vector that the classifiers can take as an input in order to do their training(fitting).
-      It is a simple way of turning words into numbers and more specifically vectors which allow math to be done on them.
+      It is a simple way of turning words into numbers and more specifically vectors which allow maths to be done on them.

       However, in the `classify.py` we use the Tfid_vectorizer.
-In a similar way instead of having a number of appearances of each word we have a number f representing a frequency of that word (0 <= f <= 1).
+In a similar way instead of having a number of appearances of each word, we have a number f representing a frequency of that word (0 <= f <= 1).
       More on the tfid_vectorizer: http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfTransformer.html#sklearn.feature_extraction.text.TfidfTransformer
      An important parameter of the tfid_vectorizer which can be tweaked in order to achieve optimum accuracy is the max_fd.
 Max_fd is an upper limit of the allowed frequencies of each word.
 For example if we have a max_df of 0.8 and a word appears into 9 out of 10 articles then that specific word won't make it into the vector.

 3. **LSI truncating (Latent Semantic Indexing)**